vlemeur/vlm-ds-toolbox/README.md

 # vlm-ds-toolbox

-The goal of this repository is to have easy access to many usefull Data Science tools
+The goal of this repository is to have easy access to many usefull Data Science tools in a jupyter lab environment (dark mode) deployed in Docker container.

 ## Prerequisites